kscalelabs/xax/README.md

     profile_gpu_trace: bool = True
 ```

 This will capture more detailed information about GPU kernel execution times.

+### Troubleshooting

+If you encounter issues with TensorBoard profile visualization:
+1. Ensure you have `tensorboard-plugin-profile` installed
+2. Try using the dedicated `view_perfetto.py` script instead
+3. See the troubleshooting section in `examples/profiling/README.md`